KomailKhan/FakeSMS/README.md

 - Do not use this to harm others.
 - This script is only for educational purposes or to prank.
-- **None of the developers/contributors are responsible for the misuse of TBomb.**
+- **None of the developers/contributors are responsible for the misuse of FakeSMS.**
 <br>

 ## Features: